NyanMaths/MEncryptor/README.txt

 Its sources are in the "Sources" folder.
 The files to put next to the compiled executable are in "Release Files" folder.

+I recently decided to leave Windows for Linux (Ubuntu) and I'm not going to update it for Windows anymore.
+I will also update to Qt 6.